Your Brain Is Not for Thinking

 If that mathematician had written, about “a surprising lesson from number theory” that “the use of a zero may help lessen your anxieties about accurate calculations,” it would be a joke of course.

-When Western Psychology makes itself into a laughingstock like this, it not so funny.
-It is tragic, as the figures show.
 A mere one hundred years after Freud, we have psychologists, psychiatrists, and therapists on every street corner, while our inner state only deteriorates.

 Look at the money spent on this failure.
 317.6 billion dollars a year in the US only for “serious mental illness,” which is just the tip of the iceberg.
 What about the state of mind of all the rest of us?